anetacamo/react-coding/content/git-router.md

 ### Create your project

-- create a folder on your computer in desired location and call it what you like
+- create a folder on your computer in desired location and name it.
 - open your folder in VS Code. `File -> Open...`
 - open terminal inside VS Code `Terminal -> New Terminal`
 - generate a new react project inside your folder with following command:

-This time we will be using create-react-app instead of vite to generate the code.
-You should be able to use both but for minimazing potential issues I would chose the following approach.

 ```
-npx create-react-app .
+npm create vite@latest .
 ```

 > by writing the `.` you will generate the code inside the folder location, if you give it a name instead it will create another folder where it will add the project.